 - Don’t give spirulina to a child without talking to a doctor first.

+Now you know the spirulina benefits and some of the drawbacks.
 When you are ready, just google some healthy and delicious spirulina recipes and you’re all set!